 What Are the Symptoms of Metabolic Syndrome?

 Metabolic syndrome is a condition that is characterized by a cluster of risk factors that increase the chance of developing heart disease, stroke, and diabetes.
 These risk factors include high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.
-You are more likely to have metabolic syndrome if you are older, overweight, or have a family history of the condition.
+You are more likely to have metabolic syndrome if you are older, overweight, or have a family history of the condition by healthy for life pasadena.

 How to Reduce Your Risk of Developing Metabolic Syndrome